julzaza/wildwitchherbs/_posts/2026-01-20-visionary-trance-plants-balkan-magic.md

 Visionary and trance plants in the Balkans were rarely used for intoxication.

 They were approached as **threshold tools**: for protection, ancestral communication, divination, or ritual healing:
-- ften restricted to initiates, healers, and ritual specialists
+- often restricted to initiates, healers, and ritual specialists
 - never recreational.
--

 This post is educational and ritual-historical, **not a guide for ingestion or experimentation**.

 ---